gatsbyjs/gatsby/docs/docs/processing-payments-with-square.md

 title: Processing Payments with Square
 ---

-## Introductory paragraph

-Square is a payment service that emphasizes quick secure payments as well as user-friendly and affordable point of sale (POS) system.
+Square is a payment service that emphasizes quick, secure payments as well as user-friendly and affordable point of sale (POS) system.
 You may have already seen their tiny credit card readers, which are great for mobile businesses like those that sell via food trucks or craft fairs.
 This guide explains how to begin using Square with your Gatsby site.

-## Prerequisites (if any)
+## Prerequisites

 You'll need to [set up a developer account](https://squareup.com/signup?v=developers) to get started.
 Create a new application from your developer dashboard.
 The name of your application cannot include the word "square".
 Once that's done, you should see your new application on your dashboard.
 Each application has an application ID and access token associated with it.